 So, even though you can't deduct transfer taxes directly from your income tax, you can lessen your tax burden indirectly by paying lesser capital gains tax.

-In most cases, the property transfer tax is paid by the seller.
-So, when you’re filing your taxes, make sure to deduct the transfer tax from your capital gain.
+Transfer taxes are paid at the closing of a deal, and in most cases are paid by the seller.
+So, when you're filing your taxes, sellers should be sure to deduct the transfer tax from their capital gain.

 This is especially important because capital gains tax is paid to the federal government and the transfer tax is paid to the state government.
 So, chances are, you'll be paying both these taxes separately, and at different times.

-Given that there are quite a few procedures and laws to follow, it’s a good idea to hire an expert local real estate agent to help you out.
-Real estate agents do a lot more than just list your homes online.
-They take care of the paperwork too.
+Given that there are quite a few procedures and laws to follow, especially with local areas having additional tax requirements, it's a good idea to hire an expert local real estate agent to help you out.